PBCAR/PThelper_Archive/README.md

 ### pt_linear()

-This function can be used to calculate and visualize a linear demand curve using the log-log equation (REF) for the entire sample or by a grouping variable.
+This function can be used to calculate and visualize a linear demand curve using the log-log equation for the entire sample or by a grouping variable.
 It can also be used to fit individual demand curves in order to derive eta for each individual.

 ```
 pt_linear(pt3$data, id_var = "ID", type = "overall")